1945 NFL Championship Game

 The 1945 NFL Championship Game was the 13th National Football League (NFL) championship game.
 Held on December 16, the Cleveland Rams defeated the Washington Redskins 15–14 at Cleveland Stadium in Cleveland, Ohio.
+The Rams became the first expansion team to win an NFL championship.

 This was the last game before the Rams moved west to Los Angeles, California.
 One play which provided the Rams' margin of victory led to a significant rule change in professional football.
 If the title game had ended in a tie, the teams would have shared the championship.